 Impact on residential parking permit holders

-If you have a residential parking permit, your vehicle is exempt from winter overnight parking bans.
+If you have a residential parking permit, your vehicle is exempt from winter weather parking bans.
 Removing your vehicle from the street helps City crews clear the street faster.

 Temporary no-parking signs